openattic/openattic/backend/taskqueue/README.rst

 Tasks are executed in our openATTIC-systemD process, thus they are independent of Apache worker processes and can run without being interrupted.

-On the other hand, openATTIC-systemD runs in glibs MainLoop.
+On the other hand, openATTIC-systemD runs in
+`glibs MainLoop <https://lazka.github.io/pgi-docs/GLib-2.0/structs/MainLoop.html>`_.
 In order to integrate with it, we need to create a GObject with a periodic timer event.
 Here is the code to start the timer of ``TaskQueueManager``:

 .. code-block:: Python